 Artificial Intelligence (AI) has transformed a variety of industries through the mirroring of cognitive functions.
-From online retail to education, AI has helped shape the productivity and efficiency of many industries.
+From online retail to education, AI has helped shape the productivity and efficiency of many industries, with special advancement in the healthcare sector.

 Artificial Intelligence in the Future of Healthcare

-In an article by Accenture, their analysis predicts the healthcare AI market to be worth $6.6 billion by 2021 and experience a 40% compound annual growth rate.
-The top AI applications could save the healthcare industry an annual of $150 billion by 2026.
+A report from Reports and Data predicts global artificial intelligence in the healthcare market to reach $61 billion 2027.
+In an article by Accenture, the top AI applications could save the healthcare industry an annual of $150 billion by 2026.

 AI is also being used in for medical imaging diagnostics.
 In 2018, MIT researchers developed a machine learning algorithm that can analyze 3D scans up to 1,000 faster than doctors can.
 Melanoma detection will soon be easier thanks to AI and other technology is being developed to help read medical image faster.